John D. Lavelle

 John Daniel Lavelle (September 9, 1916 – July 10, 1979) was a United States Air Force general and commander of Seventh Air Force, with headquarters at Tan Son Nhut Air Base, Republic of Vietnam.
 Lavelle was removed from his position in 1972 and forced to retire due to alleged misconduct over bombing missions during the Vietnam War while serving as the Seventh Air Force commander.
 Since the ranks of general and lieutenant general are temporary ranks and linked to their corresponding position of assignment, federal law at the time required senatorial approval for an officer to retire at these higher ranks.
 Due to these allegations the Senate refused to confirm Lavelle's retirement as a four-star or three-star general.
 Lavelle was reverted and retired at his permanent two-star rank of major general.

 On August 4, 2010, President Barack Obama nominated Lavelle posthumously for promotion back to the grade of general on the Air Force retired list in light of the release of declassified information that showed that Lavelle had been authorized by President Richard Nixon to conduct the bombing missions.
-Further, the Air Force Board for Correction of Military Records found no evidence Lavelle caused, either directly or indirectly, the falsification of records, or that he was even aware of their existence.
+The Air Force Board for Correction of Military Records found no evidence Lavelle caused, either directly or indirectly, the falsification of records, or that he was even aware of their existence.
 Once he learned of the reports, Lavelle took action to ensure the practice was discontinued.
 The nomination to restore his four-star rank was recommended by the Air Force Board for Correction of Military Records, the Secretary of Defense and the Secretary of the Air Force.
 However, the Senate Armed Services Committee declined to vote on the nomination, allowing it to expire without action at the end of the legislative session.
+On December 23, 2024, President Joe Biden signed the 2025 NDAA into law, which included a clause to elevate Lavelle's retired rank to lieutenant general, but the clause also notes that his retired rank can't be elevated above that.
+The NDAA provision relies on a recommendation in 2015 not accepted in a reconsideration by the Air Force Board for Correction of Military Records in 2017, which renewed its recommendation for advancement to the grade of general.

-Early life
+Early life and education

-Lavelle was born on September 9, 1916, in Cleveland, Ohio, USA, where he attended Cathedral Latin High School, and graduated from John Carroll University in 1938 with a bachelor of science degree.
+Lavelle was born on September 9, 1916, in Cleveland, Ohio, where he attended Cathedral Latin High School, and graduated from John Carroll University in 1938 with a bachelor of science degree.
 In 1939 he enlisted as an aviation cadet in the U.S. Army Air Corps and received pilot training at Randolph and Kelly Fields, Texas.
 He received his pilot wings and a commission as a second lieutenant in June 1940.

 Lavelle married Mary Josephine McEllin on June 22, 1940.